jozefg/sml-abt-unify/README.md

 Open questions

- 1. Lists suck, what's a better form for solutions (leave them abstract)?
- 2. Is it fast enough yet?
+ 1. Is it fast enough yet?